LACE® Auditory Training

-- Noisy restaurants
+- In noisy restaurants

-- Bone conduction hearing implants; which are positioned permanently into the bone behind the ear via surgery.
+- Bone conduction hearing implants, which are positioned permanently into the bone behind the ear via surgery